tinytonny/MKTContent/mktcontent/产品动态/productDynamic.md

 	},
 	{
 		"product_type":"Database and Storage",
-		"fun_description":"SQL Server service is online and publicly tested.
-Users can create and manage SQL Server’s instances, databases, accounts & permissions and backups AND can monitor the database in multiple dimensions.", "id":75,
+		"fun_description":"JCS for SQL Server is online and publicly tested.
+Users can create and manage JCS for SQL Server’s instances, databases, accounts & permissions and backups AND can monitor the database in multiple dimensions.", "id":75,
 		"fun_introduce":"The users can apply for free open-beta test", "product_name":"Cloud Database JCS for SQL Server",
-		"fun_name":"SQL Server service is online for open-beta test" },
+		"fun_name":"JCS for SQL Server is online for open-beta test" },
 	{
 		"product_type":"Computing and Network",